jhgann/aws-personal-website/README.md

 - Route 53 - to configure the domain name and link up the CF Distribution and SSL Certificate.

 ### CI/CD pipeline
-- After running the deployments from my local box and getting the basics setup, it was time to move this projet to github, and establish a CI/CD pipeline.
+- After running the deployments from my local box and getting the basics setup, it was time to move this project to github, and establish a CI/CD pipeline.
 - I set up this repo, and made the initial commit.
 - Next, I used the SAM CLI to create the application pipeline, and created the necessary secrets in my github repo to enable the pipeline to access the AWS account.
 - Once I was fairly confident that the pipeline would work, I used the SAM CLI to delete the existing stack in AWS.